LBCrion/sfwbar/doc/sfwbar.rst

   delete a menu with a given name (This is useful if you want to generate menus dynamically via PipeRead and would like to delete a previously generated menu)

+MenuItemClear <string>
+  delete a menu item with an id corresponding to the string.
+The menu item must be declared with an id if you want to use this action on it.

 PipeRead <string>
   Process a snippet of configuration sourced from an output of a shell command